-Cash flows from the Company's operations are based upon the local currencies.
+In accordance with generally accepted accounting principles (GAAP), cash flows from the Company's operations are based upon the local currencies.
 As a result, amounts related to assets and liabilities reported on the statement of cash flows will not necessarily agree with changes in the corresponding balances on the balance sheet.